JonathanWillnow/european_factor_stockpicking_screener/README.md

 The longterm idea for this is that the project runs continously on a seperat machine like a Raspberry PI and scrapes the stocks, for instance every weekend or every two weeks at a fixed time.
 Therefore, I want to use the functionality of crontab, which is a demon on unix to start processes timely.
 Since I did not figure out how to use crontab together with pytask, I designed the project such that I can simply call the *.py files.
 This might be subject to change in the future since I more and more enjoy the possibilities and functionality that pytask provides.

 ## Work in progress
 This project is not finished and work in progress.
 After I started it for the course Effective Programming Practices for Economists, I became aware of all the possible extensions that I could develop and implement.
 As outlined in the beginning, I want to make it Open Source and find contributers after the grading for EPP is done.
-More possible extensions are listed https://stockpickingapp.herokuapp.com/documentation but also in the research_paper.pdf
+More possible extensions are listed https://stockpickingapp.herokuapp.com/documentation but also in the [research paper](https://github.com/JonathanWillnow/european_factor_stockpicking_screener/blob/master/src/paper/research_paper.pdf)